HIV and Specific Populations

 • How should a gay man living with HIV protect his partner from HIV?

-Take HIV medicines every day.
+Take HIV medicines every day as prescribed by your health care provider.
 Treatment with HIV medicines (called antiretroviral therapy or ART) is recommended for everyone who has HIV.
 ART cannot cure HIV infection, but it can reduce the amount of HIV in the body (called the viral load).

 Other steps you can take include using condoms during sex and talking to your partner about taking PrEP.